YikeShen/yikeshen.github.io/_pages/archive/oldaboutme.md

   - /about.html
 ---

-### Dr. Shen will join University of Texas at Arlington as an Assistant Professor in Fall 2023
+### Dr. Shen will join University of Texas at Arlington as an Assistant Professor starting September 2023

 We are recruiting 2 full-ride Ph.D. students interested in Environmental Health Data Science.
 [Join](https://yikeshen.github.io//JoinShenLab/)